awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-targetgroup.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `HealthCheckIntervalSeconds`  <a name="cfn-elasticloadbalancingv2-targetgroup-healthcheckintervalseconds"></a>
 The approximate amount of time, in seconds, between health checks of an individual target\.
-For Application Load Balancers, the range is 5–300 seconds\.
-For Network Load Balancers, the supported values are 10 or 30 seconds\.
+For HTTP and HTTPS health checks, the range is 5–300 seconds\.
+For TCP health checks, the supported values are 10 and 30 seconds\.
 If the target type is `instance` or `ip`, the default is 30 seconds\.
 If the target type is `lambda`, the default is 35 seconds\.
 *Required*: No
 *Type*: Integer
 *Minimum*: `5`